splitio/mentat/README.md

 In order for the approach to work currently...

- - You must enter the version number of your target split.
-The split must define a 50/50 default rule.
-For best results, the version of the split should be at least three days old.
+ - You must enter the split name of your target split.
+This split must define a 50/50 default rule.
+For best results, the current version of the split should be at least three days old.

  - You must enter your server-sider SDK API key